maximgeller/projects/fake_news_naive_bayes/tutorial.md

 Cool, so you might already be able to see how this plays into the theorem.
 Bayes Theorem calculates the probability that A is true given event B based on the inverse probability, probability of B given A. If you want to learn more about it and see a derivation, I highly suggest researching the **law of total probability**, but it's a bit beyond the scope for what we need to know for this project.
 ### Naive Bayes & Assumptions
 We've almost got all of the understanding we need to know.
 The last thing we are going to talk about is our classifier and the assumptions we'll be making.
 The **Naive Bayes** method for text classification is very popular because it scales very easily.
 But what is it, and why do we call it naive?
-Well, Bayes Theorem assumes conditional independence between every pair of events.
-For our project, that means we are assuming that the words
+Well, Naive Bayes assumes conditional independence between every pair of features.
+For our project, this means we are assuming that the words in a news article have no impact on each other; we are only examining the probability of seeing each word given a fake or real news story.

 ### Optional: Google Colab